casperiv0/ghostybot/docs/COMMANDS.md

-# GhostyBot Command list
+# GhostyBotDEV Command list

 This command list was automatically generated in [this file](https://github.com/Dev-CasperTheGhost/ghostybot/tree/main/src/scripts/generateCommandList.js).
-GhostyBot has a total of 66 commands.
+GhostyBotDEV has a total of 66 commands.

 Click any of the command names for more information